 Mickey Shaped Rice Krispy Treats

 My kids love the Mickey Mouse Rice Krispy Treats!
-You can find these treats in merchandise stores, at bakeries across Disney World property, at Disney Parks, at Disney Resorts, and even Disney Springs.
+You can find these treats in merchandise stores, at bakeries across Disney World property, at Disney theme parks like Epcot and Disney’s Animal Kingdom, at Disney Resorts, and even Disney Springs.
 You can find these popular treats everywhere at Disney World.

 I was amazed to find a copy cat recipe that we could make at home.
 I love making anything with Rice Krispy Treats.
 They are a simple and easy snack to make with the kids.
 This copy cat recipe is just as easy with the touch of Disney Magic!